-As at 30 April 2020, the Group had capital commitments contracted for but not provided in the audited consolidated financial statements amounted to approximately HK\$1.7 million (30 April 2019: HK\$1.7 million).
-Such commitments related to capital expenditure in respect of renovation of a leasehold property and acquisition of intangible asset of the Group.
+As at 30 April 2021, the Group did not have any capital commitments contracted for but not provided in the audited consolidated financial statements (30 April 2020: HK\$1.7 million).
+Such commitments related to capital expenditure in respect of renovation of an owned property and acquisition of intangible asset of the Group.